 Where to Stay on Oahu

 Many of Oahu’s best hotels are located on Waikiki Beach.
-Waikiki is a historic and modern Oahu.
+Waikiki is a historic and modern district of Oahu.
 Since the 15th century, Waikiki has been the government center of Oahu.

 In the 19th century, Waikiki became the resort vacation destination for Hawaii’s ruling family.
 The first luxury hotel was built in the early 20th century – and you can even stay there today!
 It’s called the Moana Surfrider.